-2004 Russian Cuvée
+2006 Russian Cuvée

 Russian Cuvée commemorates the style of sparklings we made for the historic Reagan - Gorbachev summit meetings, which ended the Cold War.
-Although "sweeter" than the Classic vintage Brut, the higher dosage doesn't come across as sweet, but does make the wine richer.
+Although "sweeter" than the Classic vintage Brut, the higher dosage doesn't come across as sweet, but more floral and does make the wine richer and fuller.